Kade-github/Avg4k-SpriteFrame/README.md

 -- Create a new text object named "myText", with the font "arial", with the initial text of "hello world", and the size of 24.
 -- Also position the text to 20,20 local text = Text:new('myText','arial','hello world', 24, 20, 20)

+-- Note: text has a max character limit of 512 characters.
 ```

 Avaliable fonts are located at *assets/graphical/fonts/* in the Average4K folder